batoo-han/TaoBao_Scraper/docs/GITHUB_SETUP.md

 What you expected to happen.

 **Environment:**
-- Python version:
+- python version:
-- OS:
+- os:
-- Docker: Yes/No
+- docker: Yes/No

 **Additional context**
 Logs, screenshots, etc.